Kanban-Zai/kanban-zai-version-1.0/core.md

 Possible Values: 1 working week.
 (Readonly may not be modified.)

 This value is the yard stick by which you measure your ability as a team.
 It is the length of one execution of work.
 All work taken into a sprint MUST be finished OR the work left over split into another card and put into the next sprint.

+Please note that this is the ONLY performance metric Kanban-Zai enforces.
+The reasoning behind this is as follows...

+If a team is planning 1 sprints worth of work and completing that weeks worth of work each week then that is the measure of a team that is functioning well.
+Backporting is included as normal in this metric as backporting has an explanation and a solution attached.

+From here we can infer 3 things.

+1. If cards are being planned and completed by sprint end.
+All is on track.
+2. If backporting is happening there is a problem with the product model.
+3. If cards are not being completed and not being backported there is a fundamental problem with the team.